liesnikov/extensible-elaborator/main.md

 This idea was aptly worded by Conor McBride as "Write more types and fewer programs." [@ptoopTypeInferenceThought2022; @mcbrideEpigramPracticalProgramming2005, chap.
 2.1]
 Some examples of this include overloaded functions in Java, implicits in Scala, and type classes in Haskell.

-In dependently typed languages like Agda [@norellPracticalProgrammingLanguage2007; @theagdateamAgdaUserManual2023a], Coq [@thecoqdevelopmentteamCoqProofAssistant2022] or Idris [@bradyIdrisGeneralpurposeDependently2013] the types can be much more precise.
+In dependently typed languages like Agda [@norellPracticalProgrammingLanguage2007; @theagdateamAgdaUserManual2023a], Rocq [@thecoqdevelopmentteamCoqProofAssistant2022] or Idris [@bradyIdrisGeneralpurposeDependently2013] the types can be much more precise.
 This allows us to infer even larger parts of the program from the type.
-Examples include implicit arguments in Agda, implicit coercions in Coq, and tactic arguments in Idris.
+Examples include implicit arguments in Agda, implicit coercions in Rocq, and tactic arguments in Idris.
 The inference of parts of the program must not be fully automatic but can also be interactive or partially automatic.
-Examples of interactive inference are holes in Agda and proof obligations in Coq, while canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq and program-synthesis for holes in Haskell [@koppelSearchingEntangledProgram2022] are partially automatic.
+Examples of interactive inference are holes in Agda and proof obligations in Rocq, while canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq and program-synthesis for holes in Haskell [@koppelSearchingEntangledProgram2022] are partially automatic.

 Each of these different inference features has its own algorithms and extension points, which often evolved organically over time together with the language, and are often not well isolated from each other.
 For example, implicit arguments and instance search in Agda can interact in unexpected ways [@agdausersPerformanceRegressionIssue2018].
 Sized types in Agda [@abelExtensionMartinLofType2016] also come with their own solver that often interacts poorly with the regular solver for implicit arguments.
-In Coq, canonical structures are notorious for producing unpredictable results yet they were not properly documented for 15 years [@mahboubiCanonicalStructuresWorking2013].
+In Rocq, canonical structures are notorious for producing unpredictable results yet they were not properly documented for 15 years [@mahboubiCanonicalStructuresWorking2013].
 Lean 4 aims to allow the users to develop new surface-level features [@leonardodemouraLean4Metaprogramming2021] using elaboration monads [@demouraLean4Theorem2021], somewhat akin to elaborator reflection in Idris [@christiansenElaboratorReflectionExtending2016], but Lean 3 was built in a more conventional way [@demouraLeanTheoremProver2015].
 All these bespoke algorithms and their interactions put a toll on the language developer to specify and implement them and on the user to understand them.